Christodora House: Description

 The building, as originally conceived, included a gym, swimming pool, music school and theater.
 It was financed by Mr and Mrs Arthur Curtiss James, at a cost of over $1 million.

-Initially the 16 stories of the building housed a music school, a pool and gymnasium, a library, clubhouses, workshops, offices, and two kitchens.
+Initially, the 16 stories of the building housed a music school, a pool and gymnasium, a library, clubhouses, workshops, offices, and two kitchens.
 These spaces were on the lower five floors of the building, and open to the public and settlement members.
 One floor housed the settlement workers, and the top nine floors were rented out as residences to provide income for the work of the settlement.
-The opening of the building was an event, widely covered in the newspapers of the day.
+The opening of the building was widely covered in the newspapers of the day.
 The building, particularly its height and style, were intended to be seen as symbolic and inspiring: towering, modern, up to date, airy, clean and fireproof, its character representing the best in the character of the neighborhood.
 Today, the building hosts a diverse group of residences.
 Many are groups or organizations active in the community, such as The East Village Community Coalition, which has an office in the building.

-Though they were operational at one point, the swimming pool and gymnasium can no longer be used.
+The swimming pool and gymnasium can no longer be used.
 Zoning for these facilities stipulated "community access," and the facilities cannot be modified to provide the disabled access mandated by law.